Streamlining the Path to Purchase: Event Discovery to Seat Selection

 Mike Schiro, Web Product Manager

-The goal of this project was to ensure the website could support ticket sales as demand increased, providing users with a seamless purchasing experience.
-While the app was equipped for sales, we aimed to prioritize a web-first approach, allowing users who preferred not to download another app to easily explore events without sacrificing the quality of the experience.
-By collaborating with stakeholders and developers, I worked to create a solution that was both accessible and efficient for all users.
+The goal of this project was to ensure the website could fully support ticket sales as demand grew, offering users a smooth and intuitive purchasing flow.
+While the app already handled transactions, we focused on creating a web-first experience for users who preferred not to download another platform.

 Defining Core Design Features